-- Use relevant search terms in your texts.
+- Use relevant keywords in the texts.

-Black Hat SEO is when you use dubious methods to gain a higher ranking.
-In essence, these are tricks to fool the search engines’ algorithms.
-Algorithms are constantly updated to discover and weed out websites using Black Hat methods, so these tactics are constantly changing.
-These are a couple of examples of Black Hat SEO:
+Black Hat SEO uses questionable methods to get better rankings, despite violating search engine guidelines.
+In general, these are tricks to fool search engine algorithms.
+The algorithms are constantly updated to detect and weed out sites that use Black Hat methods, so the tactics are constantly changing and becoming more sophisticated to stay ahead of the game.
+Here are some examples of Black Hat SEO: